Some properties of small perturbations against a stationary solution of the nonlinear Schrodinger equation: Explicit examples

 where $a_{j}^{*}a_{j}-b_{j}^{*}b_{j}=\tilde n_{j}>0$ for $\vec k_{j}\neq 0$.
 In quantum theory, $\tilde n_{j}$ corresponds to the number of quasi-particles with the momentum $\vec k_{j}$.
 The energy of a single mode $E_{p}^{j}$ can be rewritten as

 For small $\vec k_{j}$, the mode has the phonon-like spectrum.

-Thus, for the total energy of the system $E=E_{0}+\sum\limits_{j}{E}_{p}^{j}$ and its total momentum $\vec P$ we can write with the same accuracy (because $|N_{p}|=\sum\limits_{j}|{N}_{p}^{j}|\ll N_{0}$)
+Thus, for the total energy of the system $E=E_{0}+\sum_{j}{E}_{p}^{j}$ and its total momentum $\vec P$ we can write with the same accuracy (because $|N_{p}|=\sum_{j}|{N}_{p}^{j}|\ll N_{0}$)

 where $N=N_{0}+N_{p}<N_{0}$.
 As in the quantum theory \cite{Bogolyubov}, here the term $\omega N_{p}$ is formally incorporated into the energy of the ground state $\frac{g}{2L^{3}}N^{2}$.
-According to formula \eqref{Etotfinal}, the difference between the total energy of the final configuration and the energy of the initial configuration in the processes which conserve the total particle number is just
+According to formula \eqref{Etotfinal}, the difference between the total energy of the final configuration and the energy of the initial configuration in the processes which conserve the total particle number is just $\sum_{j}\gamma_{j}\tilde n_{j}$.

-As was noted at the end of the previous section, the time-dependent terms in equations \eqref{chargesuper} and \eqref{momentumsuper} vanish even without the nonlinear corrections $\chi_{\pm,n}$, $\psi_{\pm,n}$, $\varrho_{\pm,nk}$ and $\theta_{\pm,nk}$ if a perturbation consists of just the plane waves.
-Indeed, for perturbation \eqref{pertGP} we get formulas \eqref{Pp}, \eqref{Etot} and \eqref{Ptot}.
-However, instead of the particle number of the mode $N_{p}^{j}$ defined by \eqref{Np}, we obtain
+As was noted at the end of the previous section, some of the time-dependent terms in formulas \eqref{pnumber} and \eqref{momentum} may vanish even without the nonlinear corrections $\chi_{\pm,n}$, $\psi_{\pm,n}$, $\varrho_{\pm,nk}$ and $\theta_{\pm,nk}$ if a perturbation consists of just the plane waves.
+For example, for a perturbation which contains a single linear mode from \eqref{pertGP}, instead of the particle number of the mode $N_{p}^{j}$ defined by \eqref{Np} we obtain